 Goal G.21 A healthy and vibrant Flathead County economy that provides diversity and living-wage job opportunities and is comprised of sustainable economic activities and private sector investment.
 Policies P.21.1 Provide adequate land area designated for commercial and industrial use to promote affordability, creating entrepreneurialism and/or businesses relocation to Flathead County.
-P.21.2 Develop methods to enhance a sustainable agricultural and timber industry through community-based incentives.
+Develop methods to enhance a sustainable agricultural and timber industry P.21.2 through community-based incentives.
 P.21.3 Foster business development as a method to provide employment and locally produced goods and services to meet the needs and demands of local communities and to provide region specific export goods.
 P.21.4 Promote education and work force development programs to better prepare current and future generations for high quality job opportunities and to provide employers with quality and dependable workers.
 P.21.5 Utilize economic development authorities to attract relocation or startup of businesses that offer competitive wages and job opportunities for those with a range of educational backgrounds.
 P.21.6 Preserve the natural amenities that characterize the county in order to attract industries and businesses that maintain the high quality of life that attracts visitors and new residents, and sustains the tourism sector of the economy.
 P.21.7 Support the continuation of traditional and existing industries to maintain economic diversity and aid future business expansion.
-Goal G.22 Available, accessible, and adequate business infrastructure including facilities, utilities, services and transportation networks to facilitate new businesses and relocation of existing businesses to the County Policies P.22.1 Identify infrastructure needs of the various business types and identify areas of the County which can best suit those needs.
+Goal G.22 Available, accessible, and adequate business infrastructure including facilities, utilities, services and transportation networks to facilitate new businesses and relocation of existing businesses to the County Policies of the County which can best suit those needs.